-Star shapes are geometric primitives with a user specified number of vertices and other options.
+Star shapes are parametric shapes with a user specified number of vertices and other options.
 Stars can be used as object shapes, or building blocks for more complex shapes.
 In VectorStyler, the sides of a star shape can be bent, allowing for more parametric shape options.

 Stars can be drawn using the Star tool from the application toolbox.
 To draw a star: